 Rodney humphed and put his plate back on the tray.
 "We'll just have to wait to find out.
 I can't tonight.
 I have to get everything set up for the power grid work tomorrow."

-"Just don't forget to sleep at some point," John admonished gently as he gathered up the tray.
+"Just don't forget to sleep at some point," John admonished gently as he gathered up the dishes and the tray.

-Rodney waved as John left the lab.
-He hadn't meant to spend so much time on the Ancient devices, he was behind on what he needed to do for the power project the next day and pulled up the schematics for the area where they were starting the next morning and ran one last check of all the systems.
+Rodney nodded as John left the lab.
+He hadn't meant to spend so much time on the Ancient devices.
+He was behind on what he needed to do for the power project the next day and pulled up the schematics for the area where they were starting the next morning and ran one last check of all the systems.

 ~*~*~*~ SGA ~*~*~*~

 Rodney hurried into the mess hall the next morning, grabbing a cup of coffee and his usual eggs and toast before heading over to the rest of the team.
 He stifled a yawn as he sat down next to John.